-More broadly, it should be noted that inevitably forecasts are not 100% accurate, as a number of unforeseeable developments influence the outcome for any given series.
+We also note that inevitably forecasts are not 100% accurate, as a number of unforeseeable developments influence the outcome for any given series.
 It is also the case that the quality of projections generally improves over time, as methodologies are refined and improved.
 Finally, having access to and using more than one set of projections (via a numerical average or other statistical technique) in a determination will reduce the risk of errors in a particular approach to forecasting (either positive or negative) unduly influencing the proposed profile for escalating wages.

-From the analysis presented previously, this is particularly true of the forecasts for the all industries-EGWWS gap, which forms one part of the overall projection for EGWWS WPI for both DAE and BISOE.
-The mean forecast error at every time horizon apart from three years ahead6 across DAE and BISOE projections was materially smaller than the error produced by either individual firm.
-We can infer from this that at any given point in time when the AER is considering forecasts for the EGWWS WPI produced by BISOE and DAE, given the projection for the all-industries WPI, the average of the increment projected from the two firms is statistically likely to be a more accurate projection of the profile for the national EGWWS WPI (when compared to a single projection from either individual firm).
+From the analysis presented previously, this is particularly true of the forecasts for the all industries-EGWWS gap.
+For this series, the mean forecast error at every time horizon apart from three years ahead7 across DAE and BISOE projections was materially smaller than the error produced by either individual firm.
+We can infer from this that at any given point in time when the AER is considering forecasts by the EGWWS wage gap produced by BISOE and DAE, the average of the two will (based on historical performance) be a more accurate estimate of the profile for the national EGWWS WPI.